Noble-Lab/crema/docs/index.rst

    >>> import crema

-Call the read_file method and pass in the desired input files.
-In this example, the files "data/multi_target.csv" and "data/multi_decoy.csv" are already in crux format.
-Thus we do not need to specify non-default column names.
+Call the :doc:`read_file() <api/functions>` method and pass in the desired input files.
+In this example, the files "data/multi_target.csv" and "data/multi_decoy.csv" are already in the required format.
+Thus we do not need to specify column names.
-This will return a dataset object that we will save as "psms" in this example:
+The :doc:`read_file() <api/functions>` method will return a :doc:`dataset <api/dataset>` object that we will save as "psms" in this example:

 .. code-block:: Python

    >>> psms = crema.read_file(["data/multi_target.csv", "data/multi_decoy.csv"])

-Execute the desired FDR estimation method by calling the "calculate_[algorithm]" method and passing in the dataset object that we created above.
-This will return a result object that we will save as "results" in this example:
+Execute the desired FDR estimation method by calling the :doc:`calculate_[algorithm] <api/functions>` method and passing in the dataset object that we created above.
+This operation will return a :doc:`result <api/result>` object that we will save as "results":

 .. code-block:: Python

    >>> results = crema.calculate_tdc(psms)

-Result objects contain a "write_csv" method that allows you to write your result to a csv file.
+Result objects contain a :doc:`write_file() <api/result>` method that allows you to write your result to a csv file.
 Your results will be saved in your working directory (unless otherwise specified) as a csv file named by the parameter you pass when calling the method.
 This file will contain two additional columns
-(False Discovery Rate and Q-Value) that are appended to the initial few columns specified from the input file.
+("false discovery rate" and "q-value") that are appended to the initial few columns specified from the input file.

 .. code-block:: Python

-   >>> results.write_csv("save_to_here.txt")
+   >>> results.write_file("save_to_here.txt")

 That's all there is to it!
-You've successfully used crema as an API to calculate confidence estimates for your data!
+You have successfully used crema as an API to calculate confidence estimates for your data.